Provisional Patent Application: Complete 2026 Guide

 Most provisional patent problems come from the same avoidable errors.
 Inventors who skip working with a patent attorney run into these most often.

-- Vague descriptions: A provisional patent application that does not fully describe the invention cannot support strong non-provisional claims on that priority date
+• Vague or incomplete descriptions.
+A provisional that does not fully describe the invention cannot support strong non-provisional claims on that priority date.
+This includes AI-drafted descriptions that sound technical but lack real enablement detail.

-- Missing the 12-month deadline: There are no extensions.
-Missing the conversion window means losing your priority date entirely
+• Missing the 12-month deadline.
+There are no extensions.
+Missing the conversion window means losing your priority date entirely, and it remains one of the most common ways inventors lose rights they thought they had secured.

-- Disclosing before filing: Public disclosure before filing destroys international rights and can jeopardize U.S. rights
+• Disclosing before filing.
+Public disclosure before filing destroys international rights immediately and can jeopardize U.S. rights as well.

-- Filing without attorney review: DIY provisional patent applications often lack the technical detail needed to support a non-provisional.
-A weak provisional can undermine your entire patent strategy
+• Filing without attorney review.
+DIY provisional patent applications often lack the technical detail needed to support a non-provisional, and a weak provisional can undermine your entire patent strategy.
+The lower formality of a provisional makes it feel safe to do alone, which is exactly why it catches so many people.

-- Ignoring critical timing mistakes around the conversion deadline
+• Ignoring critical timing mistakes around disclosure dates and the conversion deadline.

 Next Steps After Filing: Converting Your Provisional Patent Application